 In order to use the

-Operation delegate we’ll need some methods
+Operation delegate we’ll need some methods that match the

 double (double, double) form.

 There’s nothing special about that.
 Now to create an instance of the